Sign up for the daily CJR newsletter.

 Initial results from our two experiments suggest that although the outputs will contain errors, LLMs can take a first pass at surfacing relevant polls for polling aggregation and pre-filling structured metadata to assist with transparency scoring.
 For editors and researchers with domain expertise, this can significantly reduce the time spent on discovery and data entry.
 But manual verification is crucial, especially because models can misinterpret ambiguous formats or hallucinate details.

 Pollfinder is not a fully automated solution, nor is it meant to ever be.
-As previous Tow Center research has revealed, LLMs still suffer from issues like the failure to accurately cite news content.
-We believe this process of polling aggregation will require human oversight and judgment for the foreseeable future.
-But an LLM-powered first pass at polling aggregation can save researchers like Mary hours of time each day, allowing them to focus their highly specialized skills on more nuanced tasks, like making decisions about how best to aggregate issue polling, vetting pollsters to verify their legitimacy, and conducting analysis that will further improve the quality of news.
+As previous Tow Center research has revealed, LLMs still suffer from issues like inaccuracy and failure to accurately cite news content.
+We believe this process of polling aggregation will require human oversight and judgement for the foreseeable future.
+But an LLM-powered first pass at polling aggregation can save researchers like Mary hours of time each day, allowing them to focus their highly specialized skills on more nuanced tasks, like making decisions about how to best aggregate issue polling, vetting pollsters to verify their legitimacy, and conducting analysis that will further improve the quality of news.

-Ultimately, such tools can be used to improve journalism and improve the quality of public discourse—or to undercut it.
+Ultimately, such tools can be used to improve journalism and improve the quality of public discourse, or undercut it.
 We hope newsrooms will pick the former.

 Has America ever needed a media defender more than now?
 Help us by joining CJR today.